 After the body was accomplished with enough fuel, we headed towards Jal Mahal.

 Have you heard of Man-Made Wonder under Water?

-The iconic & historical ‘Jal Mahal’ or ‘Water Palace’ is located in the centre of Lake Man Sagar was built by Maharaja Sawai Pratap Singh in the year 1799.
-The man-made wonder Jal Mahal is one of the most beautiful and eye-catching monuments surrounded by the Aravalli hills range and its reflection in the water gives visitors a spectacular view, especially in the night time.
+The iconic & historical ‘Jal Mahal’ or ‘Water Palace’ is located in the centre of Lake Man Sagar which was built by Maharaja Sawai Pratap Singh in the year 1799.
+The man-made wonder Jal Mahal is one of the best places to visit in Jaipur at night for couples.
+This most beautiful eye-catching monument is surrounded by the Aravalli hills range and its reflection in the water gives visitors a spectacular view, especially at night time.

 The Rajput style of architecture gives it a unique look.
 However, the thing that annoyed me was the garbage dumped on the sidewalk and by the lake.
 I really hope that they will be able to control the problem of garbage by the lakeside.